edge-cloud/www.edge-cloud.net/_posts/2015-03-18-ipv6-in-vsphere-6.md

       </td>

       <td >
-        The VXLAN specification includes IPv6 for the outer header since <a href="https://tools.ietf.org/html/draft-mahalingam-dutt-dcops-vxlan-03" target="_blank">revision 2 from February 22, 2013</a>.
+        The VXLAN specification includes IPv6 for the outer header since [revision 2 from February 22, 2013](https://tools.ietf.org/html/draft-mahalingam-dutt-dcops-vxlan-03).
 The VMware implementation does not address IPv6.
       </td>
     </tr>